Justin-Data/Hospitality-Revenue-Analysis/README.md

 Other findings:

-- Hotel Exotica in Newcastle generated the most revenue with around £212M
+- Hotel Exotica in Mumbai generated the most revenue with around £212M
-- Newcastle also saw the most revenue with £669M which makes up 39% of their total revenue
+- Mumbai also saw the most revenue with £669M which makes up 39% of their total revenue
-- The average rating was 3.62 with hotels in London seeing the highest average score of 3.78
+- The average rating was 3.62 with hotels in Delhi seeing the highest average score of 3.78
-- Hotel Seasons in Newcastle had the lowest average rating of 2.29
+- Hotel Seasons in Mumbai had the lowest average rating of 2.29
-- Hotel Blu has the highest occupancy rate with 62%
+- Hotel Blu properties has the highest occupancy rate with 62%
-- Hotel Grands in Leeds has the lowest occupancy rate with 44%
+- Hotel Grands in Bangalore has the lowest occupancy rate with 44%
 - The room class 'Elite' had the most bookings with around 49k and genereated the most revenue with around £560M
-- Hotel Seasons in Newcastle had the highest Average Daily Rate (ADR) with around £16.6k
+- Hotel Seasons in Mumbai had the highest Average Daily Rate (ADR) with around £16.6k
 - The month of May recorded the highest revenue over the 3 months with around £581M